paul-ollis/vim-vpe/README.rst

 :status:
-    This is version 0.8.
+    This is version 0.7.0-a.

+    The Version 0.7 line is intended to be the stepping stone for version 1.0.

     Although it has not yet reached a version 1.0 release, I make heavy, daily use of VPE within my Vim environment without problems.

     While the API should be considered unstable, it has actually proven fairly stable, with only a few, minor incompatible changes since version 0.1.